predicer-tools/Predicer/docs/sddp.md

 More recent work has aimed at definition of multistage SDDP models with Predicer.
 The idea is to define each stage with its own `InputData` instance.
-These must be compatible with each other so the stages can be combined: the timespans must fit together, each stage starting where the previous ends, and the state variables carried across stages must be the same (even at different stage boundaries).
+These must be compatible with each other so the stages can be combined: the time spans must fit together, each stage starting where the previous ends, and the state variables carried across stages must be the same (even at different stage boundaries).
 There is one more stage than there are `InputData` instances; the